 Depending on how the business operates, this can be:

-- A tech platform (like Glovo or Gokada) automatically matching you with the nearest free courier.
+- A software automatically matching you with the nearest free courier.

-- A human dispatcher assigning the job manually, based on proximity and rider status (like what Peng Logistics does).
+- Or, A human dispatcher assigning the job manually, based on proximity and rider status.

 There are deliveries you can plan ahead for, and then there are deliveries that just can’t wait.
 On-demand delivery is built for moments that are time-sensitive.